 Magnusiomyces

 The name of this genus has changed several times in recent years because of changes in nomenclatural rules (de Hoog et al., 2020).
-Based on a phylogenetic analysis of rDNA gene sequences, de Hoog and Smith (2004) transferred Geotrichum capitatum to the genus Magnusiomyces and Geotrichum clavatum to Saprochaeta clavata.
-More recently Kaplan et al. (2018, 2021) using multilocus sequence typing of various genes, such as RPB2 have re-defined Saprochaeta clavata as Magnusiomyces clavatus.
+Based on a phylogenetic analysis of rDNA gene sequences, de Hoog and Smith (2004) transferred Geotrichum capitatum to the genus Magnusiomyces and Geotrichum clavatum to Saprochaete clavata.
+More recently Kaplan et al. (2018, 2021) using multilocus sequence typing of various genes, such as RPB2 have re-defined Saprochaete clavata as Magnusiomyces clavatus.

 Magnusiomyces capitatus and M. clavatus are human pathogens that are closely related and are frequently mistaken for each other.
 Based on ITS sequences, Desnos-Ollivier et al. (2014) proposed species-specific carbon assimilation patterns and MALDI-TOF MS fingerprints to enable the identification of M. capitatus, M. clavatus, and Dipodascus geotrichum (Geotrichum candidum) to the species level.